CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/gNMI Streaming.md

 When using gNMI with Cumulus Linux:
 - The minimum sampling interval is 1 second.
 If you configure a shorter sampling interval, the switch might not behave as expected.
 - ModelData, Origin, and Extensions fields are ignored in requests and not set in responses.
-- Cumulus Linux processes gNMI subscription requests one at a time.
-Concurrent requests receive a gRPC status CANCELLED with the message `System is busy.
-Please retry in a bit`.

 ## Related Information